M1Lucken/ivc/README.md

-# ivc
+# Isla Vista College
-174A JDBC

-An interface and database system for students, faculty, and courses for "Isla Vista College".
-Implemented with Java & SQLite [JDBC].
+A command-line interface and database system for students and faculty for a fictional university in Isla Vista, CA.
+Implemented with Java & SQLite using JDBC.

+# Setup

+Install SQLite3

+Install JAVA

+Download the latest JDBC driver

+Create the ivc database

+# Usage